What Pelvic Bone Problems Can Happen After Childbirth?

-Some women feel pain in their pelvis long after they've left the hospital.
+Some women feel pain in their pelvis long after they've given birth.
 If this happens to you, it may be because of a pelvic bone problem.

-The coccyx (tailbone) is at the very bottom of your spine.
-If your baby moves through the birth canal very quickly or at the wrong angle, it can bruise or fracture your tailbone.
+The tailbone is at the bottom end of your spine.
+If your baby moves through the birth canal very quickly or at the wrong angle, it can bruise or break your tailbone.
 It's more likely if your doctor delivers your baby with forceps.

 The pain can last for weeks or months.
 It may hurt when you sit down, stand for a long time, use the bathroom, or have sex.

 - Use heat or cold.
 An ice pack or a heating pad may make you feel better.

 - Use a pillow.
 You may find it more comfortable to sit on a special pillow that has a hole or notch beneath your tailbone so you don't put any pressure on it when you sit.

 - Sit differently.
 It could help to lean forward when you sit.
 This may ease pressure.

 - Try medicine.
 NSAIDs like ibuprofen can help pain and inflammation.
 If yours is serious, the doctor might give you an anesthetic or a steroid shot.
 Either one could give you long-term relief.

 - Go to physical therapy.
 You’ll learn some ways to relax your pelvis such as breathing deeply and completely relaxing the muscles of your pelvic floor.